The Crisis in the Maldives

 On 5 February, President Yameen Abdul Gayoom of the Maldives declared a state of emergency.
 Using the unfettered executive control this affords, the president ordered a blockade of the Supreme Court and the arrest of a large number of opposition members, as well as Supreme Court Justice Ali Hameed, Supreme Court Chief Justice Abdulla Saeed and former President Maumoon Abdul Gayoom.
 What were the events that proved the catalyst to the unfolding crisis?

 Please note, this event is online only.
-Members will be able to watch the webinar from a computer or other internet-ready device and do not need to come to Chatham House to attend.
+Members can watch webinars from a computer or other internet-ready device and do not need to come to Chatham House to attend.